-Official agents for Third- party campaigners Party agents for State registered political Official agents for Associate entities Total agents 61 15 4 80
+Official agents for Third- party campaigners Party agents for State registered political Total agents 61 15 4 80

 State registered political party agent appointments

 The Electoral Commissioner is responsible for the registration of political parties in New South Wales and information about party registration is provided in the Electoral Commissioner's 2023 NSW State election report, Part one.
 Party registration is not tied to an election but is instead confirmed annually.
 Fifteen political parties were registered for State elections at the time of the 2023 NSW State election.